 Guinea pig food is going to cost you different, depending on the type of food you’re focused on.
 But, for the sake of the simplicity, let’s approximate the cost at $10 to $20 per 40-ounce bag.
 The food that you’re going to include is Timothy hay, oat grass, and orchard grass.
 However, you can also include some fresh vegetables and fruit.

-If we do the calculations, approximately, it will cost $200 or more to set up your guinea pig habitat and around $40 a month for bedding, food, and potential vet bills.
+You should budget at least $200 to set up your guinea pig habitat and about $40 per month for food, bedding, and potential vet expenses.

-When compared to bigger pets, guinea pigs are extremely cheap and on top of that, they are equally entertaining and friendly.
+When compared to bigger pets, guinea pigs are extremely cheap.
+On top of that, they are equally entertaining and friendly.
 Some researchers say that guinea pig can help in various mental conditions, especially in kids.